 The gateway combined in its design a small pavilion-like gate-lodge on either side of its central arch and served as both a social and political statement.
-It simultaneously announced the taste and refinement of the patron while commemorating the contribution of the Irish Volunteer Corps (with whom Lawrence was associated) to the attainment of legislative and economic freedom for Ireland.
+It simultaneously announced the taste and refinement of the patron while commemorating the contribution of the Irish Volunteers (with whom Lawrence was associated) to the attainment of legislative and economic freedom for Ireland.
 The Lawrence family appear to have referred to the gateway as ‘the Volunteer’s Gate’ or ‘Volunteer’s Arch’ but the structure continued to be commonly known by many in the immediate vicinity of the estate into the twenty-first century as ‘the New Gate.’

 The ‘New Gate’ or ‘Volunteer’s Gate’, viewed from the west, formerly the entrance gate to the Lawrence estate about Bellview or Lisreaghan, following modern conservation and restoration work.

 The Bellevue Volunteers